PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the registered-runner call-site count of 118.

-The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks are owned by `_run_indexed_shape_convergence_cleanup`.
-Each invocation builds one `ModelIRGraphIndex`; dead pruning removes operators through the index's differential compaction, both reconciliation calls reuse the indexed producer map, and dynamic Reshape resolution enumerates only indexed `RESHAPE` roots.
+The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
+The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner supplies its already-built index to the second.
+Dead pruning removes operators through differential compaction, both reconciliation calls reuse the indexed producer map, and dynamic Reshape resolution enumerates only indexed `RESHAPE` roots.
 Reconciliation and Reshape resolution change tensor shape, signature, options, and constant data but do not change graph topology, so the